 We have compiled a global data protection glossary to try to help develop a common global lexicon for data protection.
 One that is not specific to any one jurisdiction but one that everyone anywhere in the world can use.
+It is important to ensure that we all use the same language – it makes communications much easier and avoid misunderstandings.
+We believe that these terms form the basis of the global conversation on data protection law.
+We use these terms in our data protection compliance programme.

 Key concepts and important definitions